johnno1962/Diamond/README.md

 # Diamond - Swift scripting made easy

 I, [like](https://realm.io/news/swift-for-rubyists/) [many](https://realm.io/news/swift-scripting/)
-would like to see Swift as the premier scripting language for the Mac (and Linux?)
+would love to see Swift as the premier scripting language for the Mac (and Linux?)
-As it stands, using [xcrun swift](http://nomothetis.svbtle.com/swift-for-scripting) has it's limitations however.
+As it stands however, using [xcrun swift](http://nomothetis.svbtle.com/swift-for-scripting) has it's limitations:

 * The Xcode editor for swift scripts does not allow auto-completion
 * managing dependencies on frameworks is left to the user